etwk/blog/content/lists/books.md

 - [x]  What Iranians Want: Women, Life, Freedom #must
 - [ ] The Shadow Commander: Soleimani, the US, and Iran's Global Ambitions
 - [ ] Whisper Tapes: Kate Millett in Iran
+- [ ] Days of God: The Revolution in Iran and Its Consequences (James Buchan)
+- [ ] Women in Mongol Iran: The Khatuns, 1206-1335
+- [ ] The Wind in My Hair: My Fight for Freedom in Modern Iran #must #memoir
+- [ ] Until We Are Free: My Fight for Human Rights in Iran #must #memoir
 ### Middle East
 - [ ] Life as Politics: How Ordinary People Change the Middle East
 ### India
 - [ ] Ants Among Elephants: An Untouchable Family and the Making of Modern India
 - [ ] The Anarchy: The East India Company, Corporate Violence, and the Pillage of an Empire #history
 - [ ] Geek Nation: How Indian Science is Taking Over the World
+- [ ] The Ivory Throne: Chronicles of the House of Travancore
+- [ ] The White Tiger: A Novel #fiction
 ### Nepal
 - [ ] Nepal: A History from the Earliest Times to the Present
 ### Taiwan